 Mickey Mouse Logo

 Designers enlarged the lettering, divided the words, and placed them in two lines.
 They kept the red color of the letters but placed them evenly, so the characters are now less “bouncy.”
 They have sharpness on the ends and straight lines.
-The authors also added a dark background in the middle, keeping the black outline on the edges.
+The authors added a dark background in the middle, keeping the black outline on the edges.

 Mickey Mouse: Interesting Facts